zuplo/docs/docs/articles/stripe-monetization-plugin.md

 ---
 title: Stripe Monetization Plugin
-sidebar_label: Stripe Plugin
+sidebar_label: Stripe Monetization Plugin
 ---

-The Stripe Monetization Plugin makes makes it easy to register a Stripe Webhook in your Zuplo API that will handle Stripe subscription events.
+The Stripe Monetization Plugin makes it easy to register a Stripe Webhook in your Zuplo API that will handle Stripe subscription events.

-When you register the Stripe Plugin a new route is configured on your API at the path `/__plugins/stripe/webhook`.
-This route is used to receive webhooks sent by stripe for Stripe subscription events.

 The Plugin is registered in the `zuplo.runtime.ts` extension.
 It requires setting the `webhooks.signingSecret` value and the `stripeSecretKey` in order to function.

+When you register the Stripe Monetization Plugin, a new route is configured on your API at the path `/__plugins/stripe/webhook`.
+This route is used to receive webhooks sent by Stripe for subscription events.

-There is additional configuration if you wan to customize the path, etc, but for most cases no additional configuration is required.
+There is additional configuration if you want to customize the path, etc. In most cases, no additional configuration is required.

 ```ts
 import {